 From Kuo et al. Micromachines 2012 .

-In general for all these thermal technologies, thermal low-flow liquid flow meters present the advantages to have a great sensitivity, notably for low flow rates used in microfluidics (e.g. 70 nl/min), and a large measurement range.
+In general for all these thermal technologies, thermal low-flow liquid flow meters present the advantages to have a great sensitivity, especially for low flow rates used in microfluidics (e.g. 70 nl/min), and a large measurement range.

 Nevertheless, thermal low-flow liquid flow meters are non-linear over their temperature range (i.e. sensitivity non constant) and therefore require some correction process.
 Thermal sensors are also highly sensitive to the presence of dust and thus require a thorough cleaning process after each use [4,5].
 Finally, since these technologies rely on the sample thermal properties, different calibrations are required for samples with different thermal properties.